Piiit/postgres/SFSCON15-README.md

 		>>>>>>>>>>>>>>>>>>>>>>>> PARSETREE END

-NB: As you may have noticed, there is no `twice` field shown.
-This is, because we have not added the `twice` field to the output routines.
-I will not describe this here, but you should simply have a look at `` and see how other fields were added.
+NB: You may notice that there is no `twice` field shown.
+This is due the fact, that we have not defined an output rule for it yet.
+Please refer to the last chapter to see how it is solved.

 ### Second phase: The Optimizer/Planner